debops/debops/docs/defaults-detailed.rst

   interface will be taken from the YAML dictionary key which holds the parameters.

-  Example Ehternet interface configuration without and with ``iface``
+  Example Ethernet interface configuration without and with ``iface``
   parameter:

   .. code-block:: yaml